X-Rays After a Car Accident

 Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
-Some notable examples are the very common chest X-ray, which can be used to identify lung diseases such as pneumonia, lung cancer or pulmonary edema, and the abdominal X-ray, which can detect intestinal obstruction.
-X-rays may also be used to detect pathology such as gallstones (which are rarely radiopaque) or kidney stones (which are often visible, but not always).
-A bone x-ray makes http://www.accidentcarespecialists.com/wp-content/themes/accidencarespecialist/images of any bone in the body, including the hand, wrist, arm, foot, ankle, knee, leg or spine.
+A bone x-ray allows chiropractors to examine images of any bone in the body, including: the hand, wrist, arm, foot, ankle, knee, leg or spine.

-Parts of your body will appear lighter or darker depending on your tissues as they absorb the X-rays; bones have calcium,which X-Rays absorb the most so they will appear white while air, as in the lungs, can’t absorb the radiation and will appear black.
+Parts of your body will appear lighter or darker depending on your tissues as they absorb the x-rays.
+Bones have calcium,which x-rays absorb the most of, so they will appear white.
+The lungs, for instance, can’t absorb the radiation and will appear black.
 Cartilage and other tissues appear in different hues of gray.

-X-ray examination is painless, fast and easy and the amount of radiation exposure you receive during an X-ray examination is negligible.
+X-ray examinations are 100% painless, fast and easy.
+Plus, the amount of radiation exposure you receive during an x-ray examination is very little.

-Your doctor will read the x-rays and be able to determine if you have arthritis, disc degeneration, or other pathologies.
+Our chiropractic doctors will read your x-rays and be able to determine if you have arthritis, disc degeneration, or other issues.
 Other diagnostic testing such as MRIs may be needed to make the appropriate diagnosis.

-After the doctor has thoroughly evaluated your history, physical exam and x-rays, he will meet with you to discuss the next steps in treatment.
+After one of our expert chiropractors evaluate your history, physical exam, and x-rays, they will meet with you to discuss the next steps in treatment.

 Where Do I Get an X-Ray?